Digit-89/AutoSplitterScripts/Lightmatter/README.md

 ## Information
 An autosplitter for Lightmatter.
 ### Full Game
 Starts the timer when level 1 is chosen from the main menu.
 Splits every time a new level is entered and when the final switch is activated.
 Resets when quitting to the main menu from any level.
-Removes loads (compare against game time).
+Removes loads (set Comparison to Game Time).
 ### Individual Levels
 Starts and resets the timer at the same time when pressing "Retry" in a level.
 Splits when the end of a level is reached.
 Fully resets when quitting to the main menu from any level.
 Removes loads (compare against game time).
 ## Instructions